 a) any period of paid leave of absence or income protection,

-b) absence on Long Term Disability for up to one (1) year,
+b) absence on MPI, and Long Term Disability for up to two (2) years,

 c) unpaid leave of absence of four (4) weeks or less.